 For the past few months, I’ve been spending most of my plein air time at the Chattahoochee River.
 The #Roswell River Boardwalk, as I’ve explained is all new and a treasure for me and many others who live here.
 I often take a few finished pieces along with me selling several this way—I enjoy the extra cash but also it’s my wish that others may appreciate them.

 There is one section of this area that I call the marsh.
-It’s right at the corner of Wellio Rd and Azalea Drive and is about a mile square on the river side.
-It’s dominated by clumped gasses and cattails.
+It’s right at the corner of Willeo Rd and Azalea Drive and is about a mile square on the riverside.
+It’s dominated by clumped grasses and cattails.
 Right now it’s the favorite spot for Canadian gees to gather in pairs prerequisite to nesting as soon as the weather warms up.
-The contrast of the spikey grasses, reflective water and four to six foot cattails in interesting.
-The grass varies from a rich verideon to a red straw.
-I’t’s been predominately gray and overcast but last Saturday I caught one section on a 12 x24″ board filled with sunlight and the water reflecting the brilliant blue sky.
+The contrast of the spikey grasses, reflective water, and four to six-foot cattails is interesting.
+The grass varies from a rich viridian to a red straw.
+It’s been predominately gray and overcast but last Saturday I caught one section on a 12×24″ board filled with sunlight and the water reflecting the brilliant blue sky.

-This has been my most productive winter since I began to paint plein air nearly six years ago now and I’m looking forward to another weekend of work starting Friday (2/10/17) attempting to capitalize of the marsh success with a larger 18 x36 canvas, It’s supposed to be nice weather Friday through Sunday so I’ll have a chance to put in a least two days on this panorama —hopping to finish off my salute to winter on the River.
+This has been my most productive winter since I began to paint Plein air nearly six years ago now and am looking forward to another weekend of work starting Friday, (2/10/17) attempting to capitalize off the marsh success with a larger 18 x36 canvas, It’s supposed to be nice weather Friday through Sunday, so I’ll have a chance to put in the least two days on this panorama —hoping to finish off my salute to winter on the River.